1 Course / 1 Class found

 Open

-10 of 28 seats available
+18 of 28 seats available

 • This course may require in-person testing; see note

-• Notes: First Eight (8) Week Class
+• First Eight (8) Week Class

 Hybrid Virtual classes are a combination of Live Online learning as indicated in the class schedule and asynchronous learning.
 Students are required to have access to a computer or mobile device, internet access, a webcam, speaker, and microphone; unless otherwise specified.

 This course may require one or more in-person proctored test(s) on date(s) listed in the syllabus.
-There may be an additional cost associated with taking the exam in-person off the campus where the class is offered.
+There may be an additional cost associated with taking the exam at a location other than the campus where the class is offered.